 11.1.4 Sheltered sites lead to less heat loss from buildings than exposed sites; creating shelter belts can help achieve this.
-They need to be carefully positioned so they do not reduce solar gain by overshadowing.
-Shelter belts should be orientated in the direction of the prevailing winds (mainly from the south west in the UK) and coldest winds (from the north) and distanced 3 - 4 times their mature height from south facing elevations.
+They need to be carefully positioned so they do not reduce solar gain see 11.3 'Adaptation to Future Climate Change'.

-9 see 11.3 'Adaptation to Future Climate Change'.
+see 11.3 'Adaptation to Future Climate Change'.